 - Line a muffin tin with parchment paper muffin liners.

-- Fill the muffins liners almost to the top with the batter.
+- Fill the muffin liners almost to the top with the batter.
 (Leave a little room for the cinnamon crumble.)

 - Sprinkle the cinnamon crumble on top of the batter.